jciupis/dl-upc/README.md

 ## Holiday photographs clustering using image embeddings
 This is an academic project using pre-trained deep neural networks to generate image embeddings and perform clustering of personal collection of photographs.

+## Beer review generation
+This is an acamedic project using recurrent neural networks to generate style-specific beer reviews.